 Four years later I decided to have a second baby and to do it differently.
 I made sure I explored my wider options and at the end of my pregnancy I booked an independent midwife.
 The whole experience was so totally different and I loved it!
 I had the opportunity to build a meaningful relationship with my midwife (thank you Corinne!) and I knew that when I was in labour I would be cared for in a way that suited me and that was respectful of my preferences and dignity.
 I felt encouraged, cared-for and able to trust my birthing instincts without distraction or anxiety, which helped me stay calm, focused and in control.

 Following this experience I decided I wanted to do something to help make a difference to others so I began training with the NCT to become an Antenatal Teacher.
 By now my son was 4 and my daughter was 6 months old.
 The course was a big commitment over the next 3 years.
 NCT practitioner training remains the "gold standard" to this day with its rigorous and comprehensive courses now university validated.
-I qualified in 1998 and gained my first NCT Licence to Practise, renewable annually providing continuing professional development criteria have been met.
+I qualified in 1998 and gained my first NCT Licence to Practise, which must be renewed annually.
 I have now taught antenatal courses to over a thousand pregnant women and partners.
 In 2005 I completed the necessary work to become an NCT Advanced Antenatal Teacher (now NCT Excellent Practitioner) and in 2010 I gained the University of Bedfordshire Diploma of Higher Education in Antenatal Education (Level 5 - now Foundation Degree) to bring my qualification in line with newer NCT recruits.

 Meanwhile, I had also recognised that I wanted to be better at acknowledging clients' feelings about birth and become more confident at reacting to anxieties and experiences.
 I took a one-year Certificate in Counselling Skills but then decided to go on to qualify as a Counsellor by taking the University of Winchester 2-year Diploma of Higher Education in Counselling (Level 5).
 I'm proud to say I got a Distinction!
 I spent two years volunteering as a Counsellor at the University of Southampton's counselling service, counselling students and staff, and also volunteered with the NHS for a few months.
 I now run my own small private practice.
 I am an accredited member of the National Counselling Society (NCS) and as such am registered with the Professional Standards Authority (PSA).